 - Irregular heart rhythm combined with AFib

-If you experience these symptoms and think you may be suffering from atrial flutter, contact your doctor immediately.
+If you experience these symptoms and think you may have atrial flutter, contact your health care professional immediately.

 - Heart failure